aayzaa/checkers-ai/README.md

 ### Use

 Download the files and execute main.py.
 The program will display the current board state after each move.
-The bot moves will take place automatically after a small number of seconds.
+The **bot moves will take place automatically** after a small number of seconds.

-For the user moves, the program will show a list of possible moves.
+For the **user moves**, the program will show a list of possible moves.
 To select one, introduce the number shown next to it.
 The moves show the origin coordinates and the ending ones.
 Example:

 ```
      ------------------------